 by Mike Ratliff

-36 And there was a prophetess, Anna, the daughter of Phanuel, of the tribe of Asher.
-She was advanced in years, having lived with her husband seven years from when she was a virgin, 37 and then as a widow until she was eighty-four.
-She did not depart from the temple, worshiping with fasting and prayer night and day.
-38 And coming up at that very hour she began to give thanks to God and to speak of him to all who were waiting for the redemption of Jerusalem.
-(Luke 2:36-38 ESV)
+36 And there was a prophetess, Anna the daughter of Phanuel, of the tribe of Asher.
+She was advanced in years and had lived with her husband seven years after her marriage, 37 and then as a widow to the age of eighty-four.
+She never left the temple, serving night and day with fastings and prayers.
+38 At that very moment she came up and began giving thanks to God, and continued to speak of Him to all those who were looking for the redemption of Jerusalem.
+Luke 2:36-38 (NASB)

 When I was a young man and even prior to that when I was a teenager, I was quite religious.
 I went to church with my family and tried to emulate what I saw my parents do in their devotion.
 I tried to reach a point in my own devotion where I could be fulfilled, wanting to serve God with the joy and fervor I saw in other believers.
 However, I just could not do it.
 I found myself bored in church.
 I found no inner drive to read my Bible.
 I had no desire to have a consistent devotion to God because there were so many other things in my life that were more important to me than that.
 I was tormented by the fact that I could not behave consistently “Christian.”
 I had no self-control in certain situations.
 Then I would visit my family and attend church with them on Sunday full of remorse and guilt.
 I would exit the service determined to do good works and not sin anymore.
 I look back on that time now and almost laugh except it was a horrible conflict in my life at that time.
 I was convinced that being a Christian consisted of doing Christian things.
 In that unregenerate mind, a Christian was a Christian because they did those things.
 That, of course, is what works righteousness is.